Find Grad Schools

 70 Yearly Graduations

 The most popular school in the United States for assessment students seekinga master's degree is University of California - Santa Cruz.
 Each year, around 19,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 70 master's degrees were handed out to assessment majors at UC Santa Cruz.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 70 people received their master's degree in assessment from UC Santa Cruz.
+About 68% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 52 Yearly Graduations

 Teachers College at Columbia University comes in at #2 on our list of the most popular colleges offering master's degrees in assessment.
 Roughly 4,500 attend the school each year.
-During the 2020-2021 academic year, 52 people received their master's degree in assessment from Teachers College.
-About 69% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 52 people received their master's degree in assessment from Teachers College.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 40 Yearly Graduations

 The 3rd most popular school in the country for assessment majors who are seeking their master's degree is University of Maryland Global Campus.
 Each year, around 58,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,072 per year.
-During the 2020-2021 academic year, 40 people received their master's degree in assessment from UMGC.
-About 70% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,488 per year, while in-state graduate students, on average, pay $9,252 per year.
+During the most recent year for which we have data, 40 people received their master's degree in assessment from UMGC.
+About 83% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #4